jtownson/swakka/readme.md

         method = GET,
         operation = Operation[NoParams, StringResponse](
           responses = ResponseValue[String, HNil]("200", "ok"),
-          endpointImplementation = _ => complete("pong")
+          endpointImplementation = _ => complete("pong") // this is the implementation.
+It is a function from n Akka Http Route.
         )
       ) ::
         HNil
     )

-  // (2) - Swakka generates an outer Route for the API (paths, parameters, headers, etc), using your implementation as an inner route.
+  // (2) - Swakka will generate
+  //       a) a Route for the API.
+This extracts the paths, parameters, headers, etc in your swagger definition and passes them to your implementation.
-  // Optionally, you can tell swakka to add a Route for the generated swagger.json. val route: Route = RouteGen.openApiRoute(
+  //       b) a swagger.json.
+This is added to the API route above. val route: Route = RouteGen.openApiRoute(
     api,
     swaggerRouteSettings = Some(SwaggerRouteSettings()))